 - Term loan for a business that is not guaranteed.
 A hefty payment normally ranges from $50,000 to $300,000.
 Payments are made in equal monthly installments over 3 to 5 years.

 The GTP (Global Trader Program) is indeed a very appealing solution for your firm to reduce its tax liability.
 For 3 – 5 years, the GTP offers a lowered company tax percentage of 5% or 10% on eligible trading wages.
 Physical trading revenue, actual trade brokerage income, & commodity derivatives income are all examples of acceptable trading income.

 Trade Credit Insurance Scheme (TCIS)

-Trade Credit Insurance (TCI) is a form of insurance that any business can acquire to safeguard itself from purchaser non-payment, allowing you to attract new clients with more confidence and lower risk of default.
+Trade Credit Insurance (TCI) is a form of insurance that any business can acquire to safeguard itself from purchaser non-payment, allowing you to attract new clients with more confidence and a lower risk of default.
 Assuming your business qualifies, the state may cover up to 50% of the minimal insurance costs for TCI plans offered professionally by Singapore-registered trade underwriters.
-This is limited to a limit of S$100,000 in lifetime assistance per firm.
+This is limited to S$100,000 in lifetime assistance per firm.

 Letter of Credit

-Letters of Credit (LC) are widely used in Singapore.
+Letters of Credit (LOC) is widely used in Singapore.
 It is a banking industry in which a purchaser’s bank ensures that a purchaser’s payment to a vendor will arrive on schedule and in full.
 The financial institution will be supposed to subsidize the full or leftover cost of the transaction if the purchaser fails to pay the balance.
 It removes the vendor’s risk of non–a payment on supply and the purchaser’s risk of non–delivery versus payment.